programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 If you are a fan of cricket, you will recognize that all of these words could be used to describe a cricket match.
 What we are dealing with here is a topic related to Australian cricket.
-If you go to `C:\mallet\sample-data\web\en\hill.txt`{.filename}, you will see that this file is a brief biography of the noted Australian cricketer Clem Hill.
+If you go to `C:\mallet\sample-data\web\en\hill.txt`, you will see that this file is a brief biography of the noted Australian cricketer Clem Hill.
 The 0 and the 5 we will talk about later in the lesson.
-Note that `MALLET`{.filename} includes an element of randomness, so the keyword lists will look different every time the program is run, even if on the same set of data.
+Note that `MALLET` includes an element of randomness, so the keyword lists will look different every time the program is run, even if on the same set of data.

-Go back to the main `MALLET`{.filename} directory, and type `dir`{.userinput}.
+Go back to the main `MALLET` directory, and type `dir`.
 You will see that there is no output file.
 While we successfully created a topic model, we did not save the output!
 At the command prompt, type

 ``` bash
 bin\mallet train-topics  --input tutorial.mallet --num-topics 20 --output-state topic-state.gz --output-topic-keys tutorial_keys.txt --output-doc-topics tutorial_compostion.txt
 ```

-Here, we have told `MALLET`{.filename} to create a topic model (train-topics) and everything with a double hyphen afterwards sets different parameters
+Here, we have told `MALLET` to create a topic model (train-topics) and everything with a double hyphen afterwards sets different parameters

 This command

--   opens your `tutorial.mallet`{.filename} file
+-   opens your `tutorial.mallet` file
--   trains `MALLET`{.filename} to find 20 topics
+-   trains `MALLET` to find 20 topics
--   outputs every word in your corpus of materials and the topic it belongs to into a compressed file (`.gz`{.filename}; see www.gzip.org on how to unzip this)
+-   outputs every word in your corpus of materials and the topic it belongs to into a compressed file (`.gz`; see www.gzip.org on how to unzip this)
--   outputs a text document showing you what the top key words are for each topic (`tutorial_keys.txt`{.filename})
+-   outputs a text document showing you what the top key words are for each topic (`tutorial_keys.txt`)
--   and outputs a text file indicating the breakdown, by percentage, of each topic within each original text file you imported (`tutorial_composition.txt`{.filename}).
-(To see the full range of possible parameters that you may wish to tweak, type `bin\mallet train-topics –help`{.userinput} at the prompt.)
+-   and outputs a text file indicating the breakdown, by percentage, of each topic within each original text file you imported (`tutorial_composition.txt`).
+(To see the full range of possible parameters that you may wish to tweak, type `bin\mallet train-topics –help` at the prompt.)

-Type `dir`{.userinput}.
-Your outputted files will be at the bottom of the list of files and directories in `C:\Mallet`{.filename}.
-Open `tutorial_keys.txt`{.filename} in a word processor (Figure 9).
+Type `dir`.
+Your outputted files will be at the bottom of the list of files and directories in `C:\Mallet`.
+Open `tutorial_keys.txt` in a word processor (Figure 9).
 You are presented with a series of paragraphs.
-The first paragraph is topic 0;
-the second paragraph is topic 1; the third paragraph is topic 2; etc.
-(The output begins counting at 0 rather than 1; so if you ask it to determine 20 topics, your list will run from 0 to 19).
+The first paragraph is topic 0; the second paragraph is topic 1; the third paragraph is topic 2; etc. (The output begins counting at 0 rather than 1; so if you ask it to determine 20 topics, your list will run from 0 to 19).
 The second number in each paragraph is the Dirichlet parameter for the topic.
 This is related to an option which we did not run, and so its default value was used (this is why every topic in this file has the number 2.5).

 ![][8]